datanav/docs/best-practice.rst

 Namespaced identifiers
 ======================

 Namespaces are used to create namespaced identifiers, which makes it possible to merge data without losing track of the source.
 In addition, namespaced identifiers can be mapped to complete URLs as we have unique identifiers for each object.
 When namespaces are enabled, the _id of an entity will be a namespaced identifier.
 In similar ways like foreign keys are used in a relational database, a reference to a namespaced identifier could be used to relate one entity with another.
-These references are usually added in the input pipe.
+These references are usually added in the inbound pipe.

 A namespaced identifier takes the following form: